domichal/launcher/README.md

 # Why?

-Disorganised, growing list of items on the main page and updates regularily messing with my tidying ups.
+Disorganised, growing list of items on the main page and updates was messing with my tidying ups.

-I wanted to be able to keep my homescreen tidy and all the mess hidden but I didn't want to miss out on what clockworkpi adds so wanted to be able to update the GameShell too without a hassle.
+I wanted to be able to keep my homescreen tidy but I didn't want to miss out on what clockworkpi adds so wanted to be able to update GameShell without a hassle too.

 # Features

-* User Menu is moved outside the repository for a complete separation*
+* User Menu is moved outside the repository allowing complete separation*
 * Alternative launcher switcher added
+* Icon matching mechanism improved, no need for icon location to follow menu strusture anymore!
 * [UI] Focus is set on the first, most left page item*

-_*Those can be switched back to default in the [config](#configuration)_
+_*These can be restored back to defaults in the [config](#configuration)_

 # Compatibility